Paco-Gillet/JellyFin-webhook-Windows-gpu-toggler/README.md

 # About

 This script enables **automatic GPU toggling** in Windows when users start/stop watching a media on a JellyFin server.
-The goal is to **reduce the power consumption** of the server when the GPU is not active, typically with some Intel GPUs that can go up to 40W of consumption when on 0% load.
+The goal is to **reduce the server's power consumption** when the GPU is not active, typically with some Intel GPUs that can go up to 40W of consumption when on 0% load.

 # Setup